Sufism in Punjab: Sarwari Qadiri

 Also known as Qadiriya Sultaniya, the order was started by Sultan Bahu in the seventeenth century and spread in the western part of Indian subcontinent.
 It follows most of the Qadiriyya approach.
 In contrast, it does not follow a specific dress code or require seclusion or other lengthy exercises.
 Its mainstream philosophy is contemplation of belovedness towards God.

+Culture

+Major Punjabi Sufis

+The major Punjabi Sufi saints include: